-If your mother appointed you as her agent when she was alive, you may have been legally permitted to pay her bills, manage her investments, file her taxes, sell her real estate properties, and more.
+Suppose your mother appointed you as her agent when she was alive.
+In that case, you may have been legally permitted to pay her bills, manage her investments, file her taxes, sell her real estate properties, and more.
 However, those powers are no longer legally valid after she passes away.

 The only way you can continue to manage her affairs is if you’ve also been appointed executor of her estate in her will, or if a court appoints you estate administrator.

-If you’re concerned that an agent is abusing their right as power of attorney, find out who can override a power of attorney.
+If you’re concerned that an agent is abusing their right to power of attorney, find out who can override power of attorney.